 Similarly, our issued patents and those of our licensors may not provide us with any competitive advantages.
 Competitors may be able to design around our patents or develop products which provide outcomes comparable or superior to ours.
 Our patents may be held invalid or unenforceable as a result of legal challenges by third parties, and others may challenge the inventorship or ownership of our patents and pending patent applications.
 In addition, the laws of some foreign countries, such as China where the JV operates, may not protect our intellectual property rights to the same extent as do the laws of the United States and, even if they do, uneven enforcement and procedural barriers may exist in such countries.
-In the event a competitor or other third party infringes upon our patent or other intellectual property rights or to defend our patents against challenge could be expensive and time consuming and could divert our management's attention from our core business.
+In the event a competitor or other third party infringes upon our patent or other intellectual property rights or otherwise misappropriates such rights, enforcing those rights may be difficult and time consuming.
+Even if successful, litigation to enforce our intellectual property rights or to defend our patents against challenge could be expensive and time consuming and could divert our management's attention from our core business.
 Damage awards resulting from successful litigation in foreign jurisdictions may not be in amounts commensurate with damage awards in the U.S. We may not have sufficient resources to enforce our intellectual property rights or to defend our patents against a challenge.
 In addition, we may not prevail in any lawsuits that we initiate, and the damages or other remedies awarded, if any, may not be commercially valuable.
 Litigation also puts our patents at risk of being invalidated or interpreted narrowly and our patent applications at risk of not issuing.
 Additionally, we may provoke third parties to assert claims against us.